PACS Food Pantry

 2. When you arrive you will take a number and families are served in the order that they arrive.
 You will be asked for evidence that you live in Oregon, This could be showing a photo ID, a utility bill or piece of mail showing your name and address.

 3. When your number is called you will talk briefly will an intake person who will ask you a few general questions about your income and number of people in your household before you start shopping.
+See chart on the right.

 4. We will enter basic information in a database that is only shared with the Oregon Food Bank.
 Important!
-We are not a government agency and we do not ask you share information about your immigration status.
+We are not a government agency and we do not ask you about or share information about your immigration status.
 We protect your personal information and keep it secure.

 5. You will receive a shopping list that is based on the number of people in your household and you will be able to start choosing your groceries.
 We will have volunteers who can help you make choices.